wielebenwir/commonsbooking/Readme.md

 ## Changelog

+### 2.8.3 (xx.08.2023)
+* ENHANCED: Booking codes are now available for timeframes without a configured end-date
+* ENHANCED: Added option to change directory of filesystem cache
+* ENHANCED: Fixed permission system to allow for creation of custom roles ( see  https://commonsbooking.org/docs/grundlagen/rechte-des-commonsbooking-manager/ )
+* ENHANCED: Added filter to allow selecting other roles to be assigned to items / locations
+* FIXED: Location map view not working since 2.8.1
+* FIXED: Booking offset should work again

 ### 2.8.1 (09.08.2023)
 * FIXED: fatal error om admin backend after upgrading to wordpress 6.3
 * FIXED: Wrong field value for iCal events (the field value is reset, you have to re-set your values after updating)